chloealbright/DevHiveMind/Architecture/Event-driven Architectural Pattern Decisions.md

 - Event sourcing can be employed in a microservices architecture to store the state changes of a system as a sequence of events.
 This can enhance auditability and enable replaying events to rebuild state.

 4. **Serverless with Event-Driven Architecture:**
-- Serverless architectures often leverage an event-driven model where functions (FaaS) are triggered by events.
+- Serverless architectures often leverage an event-driven model where functions ([[Benefits of cloud#FAAS |FaaS]]  ) are triggered by events.
 Events could be changes in state, external triggers, or scheduled events.
 This can lead to a more scalable and cost-efficient system.

 5. **Serverless with Microservices:**
 - Serverless functions can be used within a microservices architecture to handle specific functionalities or tasks.
 For example, a serverless function might process uploaded files, sending events to other microservices for further processing.